muzzman96/muzzman96.github.io/_posts/2020-10-11-First-Post.md

 * Future Aspirations
 * ...And a _few more things_

-This blog will develve into multiple subjects including my personal acolades and sharing any information I found interesting or would help benefit the larger infosec community as a whole.
+This blog will develve into multiple subjects including my personal accolades and sharing any information I found interesting or would help benefit the larger infosec community as a whole.

 ![dance](/images/always_sunny_dance.gif)